appsody/website/DEVELOPMENT.md

 ```
 3. View documentation at http://localhost:8000/docs

-For more information on adding markdown pages with Gatsby, see https://www.gatsbyjs.org/docs/adding-markdown-pages/
+For more information on adding Markdown pages with Gatsby, see https://www.gatsbyjs.org/docs/adding-markdown-pages/

 ## Testing website ready for release